UW-Hydro/VIC/README.txt

 	and estimate_layer_ice_content().
 TJB

+OUT_SUB_BLOWING, OUT_SUB_SURFACE, and OUT_SUB_SNOW missing from default snow_*
+output files.

+	Files Affected:

+	set_output_defaults.c

+	Description:

+	Added OUT_SUB_BLOWING, OUT_SUB_SURFACE, and OUT_SUB_SNOW to default
+	snow output file for case of options.BLOWING == TRUE.
+This makes it almost the same as previous versions of 4.1.0, (r3 and earlier) with the exception that previous versions of 4.1.0 multiplied these terms by 100 when saving to the snow file.
+TJB

 --------------------------------------------------------------------------------
 ***** Description of changes from VIC 4.1.0 beta r3 to VIC 4.1.0 beta r4 *****
 --------------------------------------------------------------------------------